 T: What challenges do you think you will run into with this project?

 I: There are many challenges that go along with this project.
 One big challenge is just finding the sources and material.
 It takes a lot of digging and patience.
 However, this makes it all the more satisfying when something comes to light.

 There are so many opinions around these types of projects as well.
 Already people have expressed that these women have been forgotten because their work was inferior to the men of their time, that the approach to this project is all wrong, and so on… It’s certainly a daily practice to stay focused on what is important— the job we’ve set out to do!

 T: How can we help/get involved?

-I: Right now we have a Kickstarter project going to help translate and publish Labanya Palit’s 1955 book as well as help fund the research.
-It takes a team to make all this happen… research assistance, translators, editors, archivists, etc. Anyone that joins via Kickstarter will also have an inside look into the project as it unfolds, as well as, get their hands on the material as soon as it’s out there.
+I: Right now we have a donation box on the our blog to help translate and publish Labanya Palit’s 1955 book as well as help fund the research.
+It takes a team to make all this happen… research assistance, translators, editors, archivists, etc. Anyone that makes a donation will also have an inside look into the project as it unfolds, as well as, have the chance to get their hands on the material as soon as it’s out there.
 In addition, anyone who’s interested can stay in touch with me or follow the Ghosh Yoga website and social media.
 We’re always updating it to share as much as we can.